StevenRidder/Ridder-Field/README.md

 ### 3. The Unity: One Field, One Story

 Science cherishes simplicity.
-I call it Occam's Razor.
-I distrust theories that require a dozen different band-aids to hold together.
+It calls it Occam's Razor.
+It distrusts theories that require a dozen different band-aids to hold together.

 The elegance of the Ridder Model is that it is **one thing**.